vinodkumarhs1962/skinspire_V2/Project_docs/project_status/10.3.25/Autheentication enhancements.md

-# SkinSpire Clinic Authentication System Implementation Summary
+# Skinspire Clinic Authentication System Implementation Summary

 We've successfully enhanced your existing authentication system by building on your solid foundation.
 Here's a summary of what we've accomplished: